FEDERAL RESIDENTIAL CLEAN ENERGY CREDIT (25D)

 Tax credit limitations

 The 25D battery storage tax credit can cover 30% of your battery project’s cost.
-There’s no cap, or maximum dollar amount, for projects that qualify under this tax credit.
+There’s no cap, or maximum dollar amount, for projects that qualify under this tax credit, as long as the project is completed by the end of the year.

 Generally, you must subtract any price adjustments from the cost of the item.
 This can mean rebates, utility subsidies, financial incentives, and anything else that lowers the price point.
 This part can get a little tricky, so be sure to check the Frequently asked questions about energy efficient home improvements and residential clean energy property credits for more information.